mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 So lets go ahead and run the data ingestion job described with Dask.

-Some fake functions to simulate actual work:
+We craft some fake functions to simulate actual work:

 ```python
 import random